-The purpose of this research was to evaluate psychological and social factors effective on emotional separation among attendants welfare social emergency centers in the county of Shirvan Cherdval.
-A number of 40 women selected attendants were sample. as Research instrument included emotional divorce questionnaire used for measurement of variables.
-Data was analyzed using the SPSS-18 software and using correlation and regression analysis.
-Results showed that psychological and social factors have a positive correlation with emotional divorce and regression analysis showed that social factors rank first and psychological problems are next in importance when it comes to emotional divorce.
+The purpose of this research was to evaluate psychological and social factors effective on emotional separation among attendants to welfare social emergency centers in the county of Shirvan Cherdval.
+A number of 40 women attendants were selected as sample.
+Research instrument included emotional divorce questionnaire used for measurement of variables.
+Data was nalyzed using the SPSS-18 software and using correlation and regression analysis. showed that psychological and social factors have a positive correlation with emotional divorce and regression analysis showed that social factors rank first and psychological problems are next in importance when it comes to emotional divorce.
 Therefore, the results of this research can be applied in the context of prevention and counseling and guidance of couples.